francisfernande/dsa_pipeline/README.md

 #fetch changes into my vscode into my github -> git pull

 #we need shell script (init_setup.sh) -> automate all process

+another way you can mention -e . in your requirement file and you can run pip install -r requirements.txt